PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 16:42:52
+Last updated: 2024-04-07 16:43:27
-Random Quote: Morty, he's not gonna donate.
-You're pitching the police men's ball to a black teenager here. - Rick Sanchez
+Random Quote: Planetina: "Your acid rain is an acid pain... in the butt, Diesel Wiesel!"
+Rick: "Yikes!
+Who's the chick in need of a dialogue pass?" - Rick Sanchez